dragon-dune/dragon-dune/README.md

 Then, starting with the Starting Player, and the proceeding in player order, all players may (in the following order):

-1. The current player may remove 2 units from the players graveyard.
+1. The current player may remove up to 2 units from the players graveyard.

+    -  The first unit removed is free.
+The second unit removed costs 1 gold.
-    -  On the Orcs (and their ally's) turn, they may remove 3 units from the graveyard.
+    -  On the Orcs (and their ally's) turn, they may remove an additional free unit from the graveyard (up to a total of 3 units).
+    -  The Orcs do not need to pay to have units removed from their graveyard.

 2. If the current player is the Goblins (or their ally) they may disband some or all of the units in one territory.
 Disbanded units